Washington State University Cougar Marching Band: Twirling Team

 The feature twirler is an auditioned role.
 They perform alongside the band during all events on game day.

 Repertoire

 "The Fight Song"

 "The Fight Song" is the fight song of the university.
-The music was composed in 1919 by WSU student Phyllis Sayles with fellow student Zella Melcher penning the lyrics.
+The song was composed in 1919 by WSU student Phyllis Sayles with fellow student Zella Melcher penning the lyrics.
 In 2019, the CMB celebrated the 100th anniversary of the fight song by premiering a new version titled "Win the Day".
-It retains the same structure as the original, with modernized composition.
-It is now that standard version of the fight used by the band.
+It retains the same structure as the original with modernized composition.
+It is now the standard version of the fight song used by the band.

 The Alma Mater

 "Washington, My Washington" is the alma mater of the university.
 It was composed by James DeForest Cline in 1914 for a pep contest, and was adopted by the university in 1919 to be the alma mater.
-The version in use currently is an arrangement by current CMB director, Troy Bennefield.
+The version in use currently is an arrangement by past CMB director, Troy Bennefield.

 Other common tunes

 The CMB plays many songs and "shorts" to get the crowd excited.
 The most common are: